Desk with Laptop, Calculator, Files and small model of house with epc colours

 Also if you are purchasing a house, enquire whether such documentation is availabe from the vendor, particularly if the property was contructed prior to 1983 and there are no cavity fill holes visible.

 Lastly, there are a few properties where wall ties have been retro-fitted to a cavity wall for one reason or another.
-These can be implemented via drill holes which appear to be very similar to those for Cavity Wall Insulation fill, although the holes are usually narrower.
+This could be where existing wall ties were missing, or perhaps decayed over time.
+Retro-fitted wall ties can be implemented via drill holes which appear to be very similar to those for Cavity Wall Insulation fill, although the holes are usually narrower, and the pattern of the holes is different.
 Care should therefore be taken when checking for the presence of CWI fill holes.

 Click here to return to our 'Improve Your EPC' main page, and see if there is another way you could improve your EPC rating.